 In 2019, the realization that there was a lack of visibility of other forms of creative artistic expression of the Black LGBT+ community, prompted the Current Board to develop a new vision, a new mission, a new brand, and a refined name.

-Known simply as Black Alphabet, the organization now focuses on promoting social equity through the use of media and all of the creative abilities of our community.
+Known simply as Black Alphabet, the organization now focuses on advocating for social equity by creating and spreading awareness of issues adversely or disproportionately impacting the black LGBT+ community.
 Social equity is a concept that speaks to the fair and equitable identification, provision, implementation, and impact of services, programs, and policies.

 The new Vision and Mission reflects our desire to use media and the creative arts to promote healthy and whole lifestyles to the Black LGBT+ community.

 Since our change in mission and vision, Black Alphabet has expanded to include other events, such as an ongoing in-person film festival in Cincinnati, collaborative virtual festivals and drive-in events in Seattle, Washington, and Covington, Kentucky, as well as virtual events throughout the year which address current issues facing our community.

 Since the COVID-19 pandemic began in 2020, much of our work focused on mental health awareness and wellness strategies, as well as dealing with isolation as a Black LGBTQ+ person.